-Note: No buildings on Jackson Street survived the 1871 Chicago Fire burnt district.
+Note: No buildings on Jackson Street, east of the Chicago River, survived the 1871 Chicago Fire burnt district.

-In the aftermath of the fire, new structures were erected on the lots around Pickwick Place, and, the judge states, “A two-story brick building was built upon the Stable's lot several years after 1871.”
-In 1892, it was enlarged by the addition of a third-floor — the floor where William and Fannie Abson were living when they fled from the blaze next door.
+In the aftermath of the fire, new structures were erected on the lots around Pickwick Place, and, a Judge stated: “A two-story brick building was built upon the Stables in 1892.
+It was enlarged by the addition of a third floor — the floor where William and Fannie Abson were living when they fled from the blaze next door.

 Today the building is the home of the Hero Coffee Bar.
-It's the smallest structure in the Chicago Loop by far, measuring, 19' wide by 19' deep and only adds to the alley’s quaint appeal.
+It's the smallest structure in Chicago's Loop by far, measuring, 19' wide by 19' deep and really adds to the alley’s quaint appeal.

 Some interesting finds:

-William Abson had another "Abson's English Chop House" at 125 North LaSalle (613 North LaSalle, today), Chicago.
+William Abson owned another restaurant; "Abson's English Chop House" at 125 North LaSalle (Today; 613 North LaSalle), Chicago.
 Dates unknown.

-June 23, 1897, Inter Ocean Newspaper reports that Mr. and Mrs. William Abson booked on the White Star Line steamship Britannic to Europe leave the same day.
+June 23, 1897, Inter Ocean Newspaper reports that Mr. and Mrs. William Abson booked on the White Star Line steamship 'Britannic' to Europe embarked that same day.

 November 16, 1902, Inter Ocean Newspaper reports William Abson rents 16 Custom House Place (Federal Street), 25x100 feet, in Chicago from Mrs. Maud M. Rappleye for 5 years.
 No mention of the use or reason for renting.